 Chronic stress has been shown to have numerous effects on the body.
 Immune function, cardiovascular health, and gastrointestinal processes can be negatively impacted.
 Stress influences hormones which influence metabolism and appetite, leading to changes in weight and energy levels.
 Hormones also affect recovery rates from illness or injury, ability to sleep, mood, and more.

 Chronic stress can impact relationships at home and at work.
 According to the American Psychological Association Stress Survey in 2014, 48% of those polled said stress had a negative impact on their personal and professional lives.
 Social support increases chances of succeeding in exercise and healthful eating efforts.
-If relationships are strained, it will be harder to find dependable social support.
+It follows that if relationships are strained, it will be harder to find dependable social support.

 When under chronic stress that is continually pushed down or ignored, it will likely manifest in changes to your health, energy, mood, and/or relationships.
 That's kind of a big deal!
 If you are working on improving dietary and exercise habits but you don’t address chronic stress, you aren’t likely to get very far.
 Even if exercise itself helps; addressing stress is an essential part of a comprehensive fitness plan.